duncanleung/duncanleung.com/content/posts/2020-05-30-serverless-securing-authenticate-aws-api-gateway-endpoints-cognito-iam-api-key.md

 We can also use API keys and Usage Plans to restrict a client's access on selected APIs to an agreed-upon request rate and quota.

-**It should be noted that API keys are designed for rate-limiting individual clients rather than for authentication and authorization.**
+> **It should be noted that API keys are designed for rate-limiting individual clients rather than for authentication and authorization.**

-> API key quotas apply to all APIs and Stages
+**Note: API key quotas apply to all APIs and Stages.**
->
-> The request rate and quota assigned to an API key apply to all the APIs AND the **stages** covered by the current usage plan.
+**The request rate and quota assigned to an API key apply to all the APIs AND the **stages** covered by the current usage plan.**

 In this example, we're going to have the `get-index` function call the `get-stores` function through API Gateway: